 Epidemiology of Epilepsy and Seizures

-Up to 200,000 new cases of epilepsy or seizures occur each year in the United States.
+Up to 200,000 new cases of epilepsy or seizures occur in the United States each year.
 Half of these cases will be classified as an epilepsy disorder once the seizures recur.
-50,000 to 150,000 patients will reach status epilepticus per year in the United States.
-Status epilepticus is an epilepsy emergency, every year.
+In the United States, 50,000 to 150,000 patients will reach status epilepticus, which is an epilepsy emergency, every year.
 The most important risk factors for epilepsy and new-onset seizure disorder include head trauma, history of stroke, and a family history of epilepsy.

 The risk of a recurrent seizure after the first seizure overall is around 40%.
-A recurrent seizure after a first seizure will most commonly occur in the first 6 months.
+A recurrent seizure after a first seizure will most commonly occur in the first six months.

 Clinical Presentation of Epilepsy and Seizures in the Emergency Department

-When a patient presents to the emergency department with a seizure, it is important to establish if this is the first seizure or a recurrent one.
+When a patient presents to the emergency department with a seizure, it is important to establish whether it is the first seizure or a recurrent one.
 If the patient has a known history of an epilepsy disorder, compliance with antiepileptic medications should be checked.
 When a patient presents with a new-onset seizure disorder in an emergency setting, a medical history, physical examination, and workup should be completed to rule out other causes, such as stroke, brain tumor, intracranial hemorrhage, trauma, hypoxia, vascular abnormality, hypoglycemia, electrolyte disturbances, meningitis, encephalitis, alcohol or medication withdrawal, drug-induced seizures, and malaria.

 Early posttraumatic seizures can occur in patients with severe traumatic brain injuries, especially if the patient developed an intracranial hemorrhage.
-The use of prophylactic antiepileptics in patients with severe traumatic brain injuries might have a small role in the reduction of the risk of early posttraumatic seizures.
-Prophylactic antiepileptics in this scenario do not affect the risk of late posttraumatic seizures.
+Using prophylactic antiepileptics in patients with severe traumatic brain injuries might have a small role in reducing the risk of early posttraumatic seizures.
+In this scenario, prophylactic antiepileptics do not affect the risk of late posttraumatic seizures.

 Intracranial hemorrhage, whether traumatic or spontaneous, can predispose the patient to an increased risk of seizures.
-The size and location of such bleeds are key factors in defining the risk of seizures.
-Large temporal lobe intraparenchymal bleeds are more likely to result in seizures compared to small deep intraparenchymal bleeds.
+The sizes and locations of such bleeds are key factors in defining the risk of seizures.
+Large temporal lobe intraparenchymal bleeds are more likely to result in seizures than small deep intraparenchymal bleeds.

 Medication history is important in the emergency department setting when dealing with a patient who is presenting with seizures.
 Tricyclic antidepressants and isoniazid overdose can cause seizures.

-You should also try to characterize the seizure activity by its duration, manifestation, associated warning signs such as photophobia and interictal occurrences such as tongue biting, eye rolling and excessive salivation.
+The physician should also try to characterize the seizure activity by its duration, manifestation, associated warning signs, such as photophobia, and interictal occurrences, such as tongue biting, eye-rolling, and excessive salivation.

 Laboratory Investigations in Patients Presenting with Seizures to the Emergency Department